henrylevesque/rpi_data_collection/README.md

 This device can be used as a modular biometric and environmental data collection device or as a standalone data collection device.

-The goal of this project is on making the entire process as user-friendly and accessible as possible.
+The goal of this project is to make the entire process as user-friendly and accessible as possible.

 ## Navigation